Betfair is the World’s Largest Peer to Peer Betting Exchange

 How do I get Paid?

-In countries where gambling is acceptable, Skrill, PayPal and Neteller are great withdrawal options.
-Betfair does offer International Bank Wire which comes in handy for Asian punters.
-Payments to Asian bank accounts come via a 3rd party processor.
-The name Betfair won’t appear on you bank statement.
-Of course those living in Europe can also get payouts via a paper check, or standard bank transfer.
+For those living in a country where gambling is socially acceptable, Moneybookers and Neteller are great options for withdrawal.
+Betfair does however offer International Bank Wire which comes in handy especially for Asian punters.
+Payments to Asian bank accounts are sent via a 3rd party processor so the name Betfair won’t appear on you bank statement.
+Of course those living in Europe can also get paid via a paper check, or standard bank transfer.

 Is Betfair Legit?

-Betfair is one only a few companies to have won a Queen Awards more than once.
-This is the UK’s highest official award for business.
-Founders Andrew Black and Edward Wray won an Ernst and Young Emerging Entrepreneur of the Year award, early in their careers.
-Betfair fought hard to offer their exchange globally, taking on courts and governments.
-They also have information sharing agreements with over 70 sports governing bodies.
-These include FIFA, UEFA, the British Horseracing Authority and the International Olympic Committee.
+Betfair is one just a few companies to have won multiple Queen Awards, which is the UK’s highest official award for business.
+Their founders Andrew Black and Edward Wray also won an Ernst and Young Emerging Entrepreneur of the Year award early in their careers.
+Betfair has fought hard to offer their gambling product around the world taking on several courts and governments.
+They also have information sharing agreements 30 sports bodies, such as the Lawn Tennis Association and the British Horseracing Association in hopes to spot any potential match or race fixes.

-There was once a major issue but it was near a decade ago.
-In 2010, they ran a happy hour casino promotion that was a huge mistake.
-An employee’s horrible decision cost them millions of dollars in casino losses.
+Now for full disclosure purposes there have been Betfair complaints.
+In 2010 they ran a happy hour casino promotion that was a huge mistake.
+An employee made a horrible decision that costs them millions of dollars in casino losses.
 Betfair cited “spirit of the bonus” abuse and recaptured most of the funds.
-Again, they are almost a new company since that time, pulling off a huge merger and many accusations.
-Though that still haunts them some, there have been no similar complaints since.